 As the summer host of the World Economic Forum, Dalian has entertained world leaders in technology, finance, business, communications and politics.
 This event, combined with Dalian’s reputation as a premier tourist destination in Northern China, has led numerous Fortune 500 companies to open offices or factories here.

-Divided into roughly three major areas, downtown Dalian, the Dalian Development Zone and Golden Pebble Beach, the site of DAIS.
+The city is divided into roughly three major areas, downtown Dalian, the Dalian Development Zone and Golden Pebble Beach, the site of DAIS.
 Because these three areas are linked by both highway and light rail service, commutes between the three is reliable and inexpensive.

-Regardless of which part of the city, you’re in, beaches and mountains are never too far off.
+Regardless of which part of the city you’re in, beaches and mountains are never too far off.
 Many of these mountains offer great trails for hiking and are dotted with temples and pagodas to discover along the way.

 Dalian is famous for seafood!
 Any visitor to the city will surely to taken to sample all that the Bohai sea has to offer at the numerous seafood and Japanese restaurants.

 Good coastal eating is not hard to find and for those who avoid the sea, fantastic international cuisine such as Korean, Indian, Thai, French and American restaurants will not disappoint.